chakrabar/chakrabar.github.io/_posts/unpublished/2018-03-05-sonarqube-for-code-quality.md

 * Training and guidance for the devlopers
 * Set of basic guidelines (ruleset/checklists) and enforcement of the same
 * Team code reviews (where evrything is discussed from rules to design)
-* Senior developers actively working hands on with the team
 * Unit tests (coverage is important, so is actual meaningful tests)
+* Automated functional tests for E2E correctness
 * Regular code audit for design smells
+* Senior developers actively working hands on with the team
 * Security hackers to test vulnerabilities
 * Code analysis tools